clemsgrs/dino/README_multi.md

     - a unique filename index for each image
     - the start and end offsets of each image within the tarball file

-    Using the `--restrict` flag in the previous command ensure we only save this information for the images whose filename is in `/path/to/filenames_${fold}.txt`.
+    Using the `--remove` flag in the previous command ensure we only save this information for the images whose filename is **not** in `/path/to/filenames_${fold}.txt`.
+    Alternatively, you can use the `--keep` flag to restrict the information to the images whose filename is in the provided text file.

     The `pretrain_file_indices.npy` file consists in a dictionnary mapping filename index to corresponding filename (for all images).